MoritzHayden/advent-of-code-kotlin-template/README.md

-# Advent of Code Template
+# Advent of Code - Kotlin Template
 A Kotlin template for [Advent of Code](https://adventofcode.com/), complete with a CLI.

 ## Table of Contents